 This course begins the study of the Spanish language and culture and is the first part in the Spanish curriculum series for high school credit.
 Major topics include greetings, conversation questions, telling time, classroom objects, asking for help, the parts of the body, infinitive verbs, expressing likes and dislikes, definite and indefinite articles, adjectives, subject pronouns, the present tense of -ar verbs, and the plurals of nouns and articles.
-Students who successfully complete this course should continue the Spanish curriculum series for high school credit by taking Intermediate Spanish.
+Students who successfully complete this course should continue the Spanish curriculum series for high school credit by taking Spanish 1b Beginning 1 year 11402Y17 their 7th grade year.